 1940 - A pre-opening photo by Julius Shulman from the UCLA S. Charles Lee Papers collection appearing on Calisphere.

-1942 - This view is in the great Bruce Torrence Historic Hollywood Photographs collection.
+1942 - This view is in the great Bruce Torrence Historic Hollywood Photographs collection, now owned by the McAvoy family.
 On the marquee: "Hellzapoppin" and "Saboteur."
 It's their item # T-002-1.
 The collection, of course, has many more Hollywood theatre photos to browse.

 1942 - This detail from the photo above appears on page 67 of the 2008 Arcadia Publishing book "Theatres in Los Angeles" by Suzanne Tarbell Cooper, Amy Ronnebeck Hall and Marc Wanamaker.
 Most of the rare photos in the book are from Marc Wanamaker's Bison Archives.
 Google Books has a preview of the book to browse.

 1946 - A Christmas view looking west at one of the most photographed corners in the city, Hollywood and Vine.
 The Admiral marquee is glowing brightly in the middle of the image.
 The uncredited photo is in the Los Angeles Public Library collection.
-It also appears as part of the lovely Noirish Los Angeles post #2330 by GS Jansen featuring several other Hollywood Blvd.
-Christmas shots by the same photographer.
+Note the lit Chi Chi's vertical above the former Sardi's space.

 1947 - A busy Frasher Foto Card looking west on Hollywood Blvd. across Vine with the Admiral Theatre in the center.
 It appears on Calisphere from the Pomona Public Library collection.
-The photo also appears on Vintage Los Angeles and, as well, is part of Ethereal Reality's Noirish Los Angeles post #5198, a fun photo survey of the use of banners across L.A.'s streets.
+The photo also is part of Ethereal Reality's Noirish Los Angeles post #5198, a fun photo survey of the use of banners across L.A.'s streets.

 1954 - A detail from Sean's September photo.
 That was the last month for Red Car service on the Hollywood line.

-The card has also been seen in various versions on the So Cal Historic Architecture Facebook page, on Gaylord Wilshire's Noirish Los Angeles post #9302, on Photos of Los Angeles and in Elizabeth Fuller's Old Los Angeles Postcards
+The corner billboard was advertising the DC-7, a plane that American had put into service in November 1953.
+Thanks to Richard Wojcik for sharing the postcard from his collection.
+The card has also been seen in various versions on the So Cal Historic Architecture private Facebook group, on Gaylord Wilshire's Noirish Los Angeles post #9302, on the Photos of Los Angeles private Facebook group and in Elizabeth Fuller's Old Los Angeles Postcards collection on Flickr.
+Elizabeth gives us what is on the back of the one she has, mailed in January 1958:

 1955 - A view east with the Admiral running "Hell Below Zero" with Alan Ladd, a July 1954 release.
 Thanks to Sean Ault for locating the photo.
 Bruce Kimmel notes: "Week of February 23.
 'Hell Below Zero' finally makes it to the Admiral about eight months after the fact.
 Second feature is 'Clash by Night.'"